Logo

 Rich Little later moved to Paris Las Vegas, where he starred in The Presidents, a play on nine Presidents of the United States from Kennedy to George W Bush, starting in 2002.

-Since 2015, Rich Little has been a regular performer at the Laugh Factory in the Tropicana hotel in Las Vegas.
+From 2015 until 2024, Rich Little was a regular performer at the Laugh Factory in the Tropicana hotel in Las Vegas.

 Rich Little was the host for the 2007 White House Correspondents' Association dinner.

-Rich Little was in the original 1974 cast but left for other commitments and his scenes were reshot using Peter Bogdanovich playing the part.
+Rich Little was in the original 1974 cast but left for other commitments and his scenes were reshot with Peter Bogdanovich playing the part.

 Rich Little is credited as a party guest in The Other Side of the Wind.